iMovR Lander Standing Desk Review

 The new Lander Desk from iMovR bristles with evolutionary enhancements, and it brings not one, but two new revolutionary developments to the fore, putting a significant distance between iMovR and its nearest competitors.
 We expect nothing less from iMovR, which introduced the revolutionary SteadyType® ergonomic keyboard tray for standing desks three years ago (and now also available as an add-on for other brands of standing desks with their Elevon™ Standing Desk Keyboard Tray), and stunning, ultra-durable 3D laminated surface finishes four years ago.
-Recently they even added 36 species/stain options in luxurious real wood, just for the Lander line, raising the bar substantially in the contest for "the best standing desk money can buy."
+In 2019 they added 36 species/stain options in luxurious real wood, just for the Lander line, raising the bar substantially in the contest for "the best standing desk money can buy."

 In keeping with their reputation as the most innovative standing desk manufacturer, Seattle-based iMovR spent more than two years developing the Lander Desk.
 Their simple aim: to eliminate the #1 hesitation people have about switching to a standing desk, the hassle of assembling a 200 lb. desk by themselves (or finding someone to help them put it together), and the fear of a highly inconvenient disruption to their work should anything go wrong during assembly (hassles of dealing with warranty repair, shipping parts back and forth, loss of the use of their desk in the interim, etc.).

-The Lander, and its new sister product, the Lander Lite, are two of only three standing desks you can buy online that have earned ANSI/BIFMA X5.5-2014 certification, the gold standard for "contract furniture" quality, durability, reliability and performance.
+The Lander, and its new sister products, the Lander Lite, are two of only three standing desks you can buy online that have earned ANSI/BIFMA X5.5-2014 certification, the gold standard for "contract furniture" quality, durability, reliability and performance.

 In other words, their aim was to make the most reliable electric standing desk ever also the easiest ever to assemble.
 In this review we'll see just how well they did at hitting the mark.